usmhic/Warmning/README.md

 # Warmning
-Warmning is a webapp that generates heat-related risk warnings through notifications and interactive maps.
+<a href="https://www.warmning.co">Warmning</a> is a webapp that generates heat-related risk warnings through notifications and interactive maps.
 Also provide guidance in an easy interactive way.

 Visit https://warmning.co/ for more details!